wardog1uk/mikro/examples/renumber.md

 ## Credits

 Mikro code taken directly from *Advanced machine code programming for the Commodore 64* by *A.P. and D.J.
-Stephenson* page 69.
+Stephenson*, page 69.

 ## Code